christopher18/Celsearch/README.md

 - You need to have node and npm installed on your machine
   - On macOS homebrew can be used to install node
     - `brew install node`
+- Run `npm install` to install all dependencies
 - You will need the wikipedia package
   - `sudo pip install wikipedia`
 - You will need nltk